snyk-fixtures/device-cloud-python/README.md

 - Logging to console with optional logging to a specified file
 - Event message publishing
 - Alarm publishing
-- pytest implementation start.
-Run `pytest -v .` to run unit tests.
-  `pytest --cov-report=html --cov=helix -v .` Will generate a directory
-  containing an HTML report of coverage.
+- pytest (Install pytest, pytest-mock, pytest-cov with pip.
+Run `pytest -v .` to run unit tests.  `pytest --cov-report=html --cov=helix -v .` will generate a directory containing an HTML report of coverage.
+Prepending `python2/python3 -m ` will let you specify which version of Python to test.)
 - Websockets (setting the port to 443 will use websockets to send MQTT packets)
 - Connection loss handling (Publishes made while offline will be cached and sent when connection is re-established.
 Now has a keep_alive configuration for how